organicaudio/useful-code-snippets2/docs/kuberentes.md

 3. load balancing

 Kind of controllers:
-- RepilcaSet: ensures that a specified number of pods is runnning in a node (needs another controller as wrapper)
+- RepilcaSet: ensures that a specified number of pods is runnning in a node (needs another controller as wrapper like deployment)
-- Deployment: declarative describe pods and ReplicaSets
+- Deployment: declarative describe how to create and update instances (self-healing mechanism)
 - DaemonsSets: ensures that all nodes run a specific copy of a pod (1 DaemonSet - 1 Pod - X nodes).
 - Jobs: supervisor for pods which do batch jobs
 - Services: allow communication between deployment controllers

 Services:
-- internal: pods can only communicate within k8s cluster over there IP
+- internal: pods can only communicate within k8s cluster over there IP (default behaviour of pods without a service)
 - external: pods can be accessed through the node ip and the so called NodePort
 - load balancer: to expose application to the internet